Minipoloalex/gym-pybullet-drones/README.md

 This course is focused on multiagent systems.
 So, in this work, we were mainly focused on Multiagent Reinforcement Learning.

 Additionally, since it focuses on reviewing and analysing a paper, we decided to work with the original paper's code, which is from 2021.
+The paper's **citation** was already present in the forked repository's README [here](#citation).

-The presentation slides are in available at the root of the project in [presentation.pdf](presentation.pdf).
+The presentation slides are available at the root of the project in [presentation.pdf](presentation.pdf).

 ### Installing libraries
 The work was reproduced and modified using Python version 3.8.10.
 The pip version was 21.1.1 (adequate for the Python version).
 To install the libraries in version used for the work results reproduction, you can run `pip install -e .` on the root of the repository.